- Who We Are

 Engaging Your Group—and You—in Electoral Politics

 This will be an interactive presentation and discussion on what individuals and non-profit organizations can do to be fully engaged in the electoral process.
-Leaders from the Secular Coalition for America, Center for Freethought Equality, and Central Florida Freethought Community will share their experiences and insights in this area, and discuss with the participants how they can create a plan of action to be full participants in our political process.
+Florida State Representative Jennifer Webb and leaders from the Secular Coalition for America, Center for Freethought Equality, and Central Florida Freethought Community will share their experiences and insights in this area, and discuss with the participants how they can create a plan of action to be full participants in our political process.

 8:00pm-10:00pm Movie and Music

 Come take a break, hold a meeting, exchange ideas, or relax with friends.